teamcons/PS-Whimsiness/README.md

 # 💽 CountingSheeps

-Count files, and how long it takes to proofread them (1800 words -> 1 hour basis)

-Its not great for PDF, but everything else it rocks, and you can even save it
+Count files, and how long it takes to proofread them (1800 words -> 1 hour basis) Its not great for PDF and PPT, but everything else it rocks

+Features:
+-Can save grid as CSV
+-Can stay on top, if you want to
+-You can save up each cell
+-Cute
+-Minimal, resizes as you add files
+-(MAYBE) delete line

 <div align="center">
     <img src="https://github.com/teamcons/PS-Whimsiness/blob/main/images/Screenshot CountingSheeps.png" /></td>